 The Power Institute, together with the School of Literature, Arts and Media and the Faculty of Arts and Social Sciences at the University of Sydney, presents the symposium ‘Art, Digitality and Canon-making?’ as part of the Gender in Southeast Asian Art Histories project.
-Following the symposium, on 19 October the Womanifesto archive exhibition opens at Cross Art Projects, with original works by members of the Womanifesto collective.
+Following the symposium, on 19 October the exhibition Archiving Womanifesto opens at Cross Art Projects, with original works by members of the Womanifesto collective.
 Join us for two days of exciting presentations, conversations and art.

 This symposium continues conversations first initiated in Chulalongkorn University in Bangkok in April this year entitled Art, Design and Canon-making?
 By harnessing the potential of digital tools and methodologies in academic research and digital humanities, the symposium aspires to form a bridge between the tools and ideas in the hope of providing a platform for the presentation of new research on gender broadly, and for the rethinking of frameworks, approaches and methodologies in the writing of feminist and area art histories.